 Not only does creating Reels help your audience see you and the people behind your brand, but Head of Instagram, Adam Mosseri, said Instagram is leaning more heavily on video content.
 So video is going to help you become more visible on the platform.

 One brand using Reels to build trust with its audience is 4Ocean.
 The conservation group posts behind-the-scenes footage of how its ocean cleanup operations work while also highlighting on-the-job employee experiences.

 Another well-known brand making use of Reels is Lush.
 The personal care brand takes a more personal approach by reaching out to individual staff members to ask what their favorite Lush products are, as well as posting some of their skincare routines.

 Both of these examples show you different ways Reels can help your brand build trust with your followers.
 Why not try to create a Reel yourself of what goes on in your (or your staff’s) general workday?

 Establishing trust with your audience can be tough no matter what platform or marketing channel you use.
 However, these tips can help you build your relationships with followers and potential new customers, gaining more sales opportunities as a result.

-Remember, you don’t have to do everything manually.
+Remember, you don’t have to do everything manually when you start to grasp how to build trust on Instagram.
 Even if you have a whole social media or customer service team, your business can get overwhelmed with the task of engaging with your followers.
 That’s where ManyChat comes in.